bschmalhofer/otobo-ideas/GPW_2022/talk.md

 - then the [venerable CGI.pm](https://github.com/RotherOSS/otobo/blob/rel-10_0/Kernel/System/Web/Request.pm#L93) can kick in.

-## a persistent volume is required
+## Why is a persistent volume required ?

 - the directory structure of _/opt/otobo_ is a bit intertwined
 - OTOBO packages are installed into _/opt/otobo_